+No seriously.
 States have licensing and other criteria listed on their websites.
 Your state’s Dept of Education website will have it for your state.
 OTs, PTs, school nurses, teacher, and most therapists have licensing boards and state licensing requirements that can be easily looked up.

 You can read your district’s personnel and hire policy to see what they require.
 If you ask, you could get a copy of the latest union contract which will list the requirements.
 So will any third-party contracts, such as those done between schools and therapy providers.

 Know that you are not going to win any popularity contests by doing FOIA requests for this information.